nathantibbitts/CanvasAssistantBlazor/README.md

 # CanvasAssistantBlazor

+This is a rebuild of a project used to help improve efficiency when grading assignments using Instructure's Canvas.
+The original [(Found Here)](https://github.com/cdmccauley/canvasser) was made using Next.js, while this rebuild is uses Blazor.
+A running version of the old build can be seen [here](https://canvasser.vercel.app/).
+This project is currently a work in progress, and is not functioning.

+---

 ## Getting Started
 clone the repo https://github.com/Davis-Technical-College/CanvasAssistantBlazor
 ### Dependencies

-Install .NET SDK
+Install [.NET SDK
-C# extension on VS or Code Editor of choice.
+C#](https://dotnet.microsoft.com/en-us/download) extension on VS or Code Editor of choice.

+---

 ## Help